In development for Microsoft Intune

 Microsoft 365 customers who own third-party MDM solutions will be able to enforce Conditional Access policies for Microsoft 365 apps on iOS and Android via integration with Microsoft Intune Device Compliance service.
 Third-party MDM vendor will leverage the Intune Device Compliance service to send device compliance data to Intune.
 Intune will then evaluate to determine if the device is trusted and set the conditional access attributes in Azure AD.
 Customers will be required to set Azure AD Conditional Access policies from within the Microsoft Endpoint Manager admin center or the Azure AD portal.

-To see the settings you can configure, go to Windows device settings to add VPN connections using Intune.
+To see the settings you can currently configure, go to Add Wi-Fi settings for Windows 10 and later devices.

 - Windows 10 and newer